Duality between different geometries of a resonant level in a Luttinger liquid

 An important insight into strongly interacting theories is provided by dualities, i.e., mappings between the properties of a system and those of a different system, usually with reversed coupling strengths.
 In condensed matter physics, this goes back to the famous Kramers-Wannier duality of the Ising model.
 Another example, in the context of this work, is the duality between the strong- and weak-coupling limits of a static (potential) impurity in a LL \cite{kane92}.
-In this work we find a different kind of duality for a level coupled to a LL: an equivalence between the side-coupled and embedded geometries depicted in Fig.~\ref{fig:geometry}, both in and out of equilibrium.
+In this work we find a different kind of duality for a level coupled to a LL: an equivalence between the side-coupled and embedded geometries depicted in Fig.~\ref{fig:geometry}, valid even in the presence of a finite bias voltage.
 In this mapping, the LL parameter $g$ goes onto $1/g$ and transmittance goes into reflectance, but the strength of the level-lead coupling is \emph{unchanged}: a strongly (tunnel-) coupled level is mapped onto a strongly coupled level, and vice-versa.
-In the following, after proving this results, we demonstrate its power by characterizing the transport properties of the side-coupled system for arbitrary strengths of the electron-electron intercation, which, to the best of our knowledge, have been discussed only for weak interaction \cite{lerner08}.
+In the following, after proving this result, we demonstrate its power by characterizing the transport properties of the side-coupled system for arbitrary strength of the electron-electron interaction, which, to the best of our knowledge, have been previously discussed only for weak interaction \cite{lerner08}.

 \emph{Model.}--- The system depicted in Fig.~\ref{fig:geometry}(a) is described by the Hamiltonian $H=H_W+H_D+H_T$, where, for spinless particles (spin effects will be discussed later):